 adam grubb

-Adam left a career in IT to pursue becoming backwardly mobile after learning about energy depletion.
-He founded the energy news clearinghouse Energy Bulletin in 2003 which became the most popular website about peak oil on the net.
-He got into permaculture in 2004 and helped Dan to get the global permablitz movement off the ground.
+Adam left a career in IT to pursue becoming backwardly mobile after learning about climate change and global energy issues.
+He founded the energy news clearinghouse Energy Bulletin (now resilience.org) in 2003 which became the most popular website about energy depletion on the net.
+He got into permaculture in 2004 and helped his friend Dan Palmer to get the global permablitz movement off the ground a couple of years later.
 He then co-founded with Dan, and now directs, the urban permaculture consultancy Very Edible Gardens (VEG) in Melbourne, and is in demand as a designer, garden creator and educator.
-He is a wild food enthusiast, runs popular edible weed walks, and is co-author with Annie Raser-Rowland of The Weed Forager’s Handbook (CSIRO) and Let’s Eat Weeds (Scribe) as well as The Art of Frugal Hedonism (Melliodora Publishing).
+He is a wild food enthusiast, runs popular edible weed walks, and is co-author with Annie Raser-Rowland of The Weed Forager’s Handbook (CSIRO Publishing) and Let’s Eat Weeds (Scribe), as well as The Art of Frugal Hedonism (Melliodora Publishing) which have collectively sold over 100,000 copies.
 For five years he hosted 3RRR’s permaculturish-themed show Greening the Apocalypse.
-His teachers have included luminaries such as David Holmgren, Bill Mollison, Darren Doherty and others.
-He visited Kinsale, Ireland in 2005 and was one of the earliest promoters of the ideas that became the Transition Towns concept.
-He has been a caretaker of permaculture co-founder David Holmgren and Su Dennett’s Melliodora property, and has collaborated with David on his Future Scenarios work.
-He looks after some bees, and lives in a beautiful garden in Brunswick known for it’s prize bananas.
+His teachers have included luminaries such as David Holmgren, Bill Mollison, Darren Doherty, Elaine Ingham and others.
+He has been a caretaker of Su Dennett and permaculture co-founder David Holmgren’s Melliodora property, and has collaborated with David on his Future Scenarios work.
+He’s currently colonising the lawn of his rental property and making a productive and beautiful garden in West Brunswick.

 Kat Lavers

-Kat Lavers is a small space food production specialist, gardening educator and permaculture designer.
-Her award-winning urban permaculture system, ‘The Plummery‘, is a 1/14th acre block that produces almost all the household’s vegies, herbs, fruit and quail eggs (more than 450kg in 2020!).
-She and her garden are internet and Gardening Australia famous with millions of views on youtube, and is a case study in David Holmgren’s RetroSuburbia book.
+She’s now a small space food production specialist, gardening educator and permaculture designer.
+The afore mentioned property is an award-winning urban permaculture system known as ‘The Plummery‘, and while being a mere 1/14th acre, it produces almost all the household’s veggies, herbs, fruit and quail eggs (more than 450kg in 2020!).
+She and her garden are internet and Gardening Australia famous with millions of views on youtube, and are a case study in David Holmgren’s RetroSuburbia book.
 When she’s not teaching permaculture and organic gardening, Kat designs urban agriculture projects and education programs with local councils and communities including coordinating the award-winning education program My Smart Garden.
-She’s been teaching for 20 years (OMG!), which has taken her from working with refugees in Malaysia to nomadic herders in Mongolia, and she’s facilitated courses alongside international permaculture names like Rosemary Morrow, David Jacke and David Holmgren.
+She’s been teaching for 20 years now!
+Which has taken her from working with refugees in Malaysia to nomadic herders in Mongolia, and she’s facilitated courses alongside international permaculture names like Rosemary Morrow, David Jacke and David Holmgren.

 Dan Palmer (1974-2022)